tchap/salsa/README.md

   publish [-tag TAG] [-archiver {tar|zip}] ARTIFACTS_DIR

 OPTIONS:
-  -archiver="tar": archiver to use for packing of the artifacts -h=false: print help and exit
+  -archiver="tar": archiver to use for packing the artifacts -h=false: print help and exit
   -tag="": tag to use in the archive file name